Service Animals

 For the safety and well-being of your service animal, please keep in mind:

-• Rules: Animals in Greenbelt Park must be kept on a leash at all times.
+• Rules: Service dogs in Greenbelt Park must be under control at all times.

-• Water: Each campground has yard hydrants located inside and outside of the loop.
-The hydrants have a lever that may take more than 5 pounds of strength to operate.
-Bathing, washing, or attaching hoses of any kind are not allowed at the hydrants.
+• Water: Each campground has water spigots.
+Bathing, washing, or attaching hoses of any kind are not allowed at the water spigots.

 • Weather and Site Conditions: Pathways in and around the campgrounds, picnic areas, and trails may be uneven.
 Pathways may become snowy or icy in winter conditions.

-• Animal Waste: All animal waste should be immediately collected by the animal’s handler and disposed of in the dumpsters.
+• Animal Waste: All animal waste should be immediately collected and disposed of in the dumpsters.
 Waste fluids may be disposed of at the dump station in Loop C.

 • Wildlife: Wildlife has been seen crossing through campgrounds, picnic areas, and trails.
 Please be aware of potential wildlife interactions with your service animal.